elizerdim/javascript-drum-kit/README.md

 ### What I learned

+The keyCode property is used in the tutorial, however, my code editor (VS Code) threw an error when I used it and I found out that it was deprecated.
+I used the key property as suggested by [W3Schools](https://www.w3schools.com/jsref/event_key_keycode.asp) instead.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: